bruno-pequeno/BrunoPequeno/README.md

 # 💫 About Me:
-🔭 Looking for the first opportunity
-🌱 Currently studying at Fatec
+🔭 Looking for the first opportunity<br>🌱 Currently studying at Fatec

 ## 🌐 Socials: